Programmatic access to Octopus Energy Power Up and Free Electricity Session time data.

 These files are published from and hosted by Github, so should have good reliability and scalability.

-There are two accompanying blog posts which explain how to use these feeds to trigger your own automations in Home Assistant.
+There are several accompanying blog posts which explain how to use these feeds to trigger your own automations in Home Assistant:

 - platform: rest